prebid/prebid.github.io/prebid/native-implementation.md

 ## 1. Set up your ad server ad slot and HTML div

 Create your ad server in-page implementation as usual.
 See [Setting Up Prebid Native in GAM](/adops/gam-native.html) for instructions for how to do this with Google Ad Manager.

+There's no reason you couldn't use Prebid native ads with other ad servers, but we don't have any instructions handy.
+Ad server vendors are welcome to submit documentation.

 ## 2. Determine where the native template will be defined